 While there seems to be a virtually endless supply of real estate listings available when you’re searching for your perfect place to call home, finding the right property that meets both your functional needs and your budget is not always an easy task.

-You may find a house with the perfect layout in your ideal neighborhood, but the interior needs some major upgrades before it’s manageable for you and your family.
+You may find a house with the perfect layout in your ideal neighbourhood, but the interior needs some major upgrades before it’s manageable for you and your family.
 Or maybe just the essentials like the kitchen and bathrooms require attention.

 Whatever your reno needs may be, there are mortgage products available that allow you to add renovation funds to your mortgage amount.
 With a Purchase Plus Improvements (PPI) mortgage, you can buy a home, renovate it to your liking and pay for it all in one mortgage payment.